danwley/danley/content/publications/degraded-polygons/index.md

 ---
-title: "GLOBE-CE: A Translation-Based Approach for Global Counterfactual Explanations"
+title: "Degraded Polygons Raise Fundamental Questions of Neural Network Perception"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Leonard Tang
 - admin
-- Saumitra Mishra
-- Daniele Magazzeni

 # Author notes (optional)
 author_notes:
 - "First author"
+- "First author"

-date: "2023-07-07T00:00:00Z"
+date: ""
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2023-04-13T00:00:00Z"
+publishDate: ""

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;